The GFF’s Catalytic Role

 Resource mapping is a key component of the GFF approach.
 The resource mapping exercise helps countries assess funding gaps, align donor and government resources, and improve the efficiency and equity of health spending.
 Resource mapping data for each country varies based on whether countries have completed one or more resource mapping exercises.

-Vietnam is no longer highly dependent on external assistance for the health sector, with external financing accounting for 2.7% in 2014.
+Vietnam is no longer highly dependent on external assistance for the health sector, with external financing for health accounting for approximately 3% for the past decade.
 But some major development partners (e.g., the European Union, Gavi, and the Global Fund) have completed or are reducing the scale of their assistance, necessitating a shift to government budget or health insurance.
-The recently approved Grassroots Health Service Delivery Project, under implementation beginning May 2020, fills an important financing gap for Vietnam.
+The Grassroots Health Service Delivery Project, under implementation beginning May 2020, fills an important financing gap for Vietnam.
 The project is supported by an IDA-Transitional Support (IDA-TS) credit of US$80 million, a cofinancing grant of US$5 million from the Integrating Donor-Financed Health Programs Multidonor Trust Fund (MDTF) funded with Australian support, a cofinancing grant of US$3 million from the Tackling Non-Communicable Diseases Challenges in Low- and Middle-income Countries MDTF (Pharmaceutical Governance Fund), and US$21.25 million from the government of Vietnam, in addition to the U$17 million GFF financing for the IDA-TS credit buydown.

 Monitoring The Country-led Process